arassec/igor/module-misc/src/main/resources/doc/sort-by-timestamp-pattern-action.md

 Parameter | Description
 ---|:---|
-Input | A JSON-Path expression selecting a property from the data item.
+Input | A mustache expression selecting a property from the data item.
 The property's value is converted into a timestamp and used for sorting.
 Pattern | A regular expression matching the timestamp part of the input value.
 Timestamp format | The format of the timtestamp part of the property's value.
 See [Java DateTimeFormat](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/time/format/DateTimeFormatter.html) (section 'Patterns for Formatting and Parsing') for allowed values.
 Sort ascending | If checked, data items are sorted from older to newer timestamps.
 If unchecked, data items are sorted from newer to older timestamps.